 Skip to main content

-How to get rid of fungus gnats: 5 ways to eliminate your gnat problem
+How to get rid of fungus gnats: 6 ways to eliminate this pest problem

 Tips to get rid of fungus gnats and keep them away

-As far as houseplant pests go, fungus gnats aren’t necessarily the worst critters to linger around your plants, but they can be quite the nuisance.
-They typically feast on soil infected with fungal or bacterial diseases, occasionally feeding on rotting roots.
+As far as common houseplant pests go, fungus gnats aren’t necessarily the worst critters to linger around your plants, but they can be quite the nuisance.
+Fungus gnats typically bother plants that are already struggling with overwatering or fungal infections.
+On their own, they're more likely to be a symptom of a larger issue rather than a problem in their own right.

 Really, gnats only become problematic when they start to multiply — and once they multiply, they can multiply fast.
 While it might not live for more than two weeks, an adult fungus gnat can lay up to 300 eggs, making it imperative that you treat an infestation as soon as you notice it.